marlonfrank30/A-SSL-Report/README.md

-The diagram now visualizes how these components interact within the F5 BIG-IP SSL termination layer, showing the flow from client connections through cipher negotiation, key exchange, and hash verification to the backend servers, while explicitly showing which weak algorithms are blocked.
+The diagram below visualizes how the components interact within the F5 BIG-IP SSL termination layer, showing the flow from client connections through cipher negotiation, key exchange, and hash verification to the backend servers, while explicitly showing which weak algorithms are blocked.

 Key Components: